wearelumenai/bubbles/README.md

 # Introduction

 The library allows to visualize 3D or 4D matrix in a browser.
-We use it for displaying the result of a clustering algorithm.
+We use it to display the result of a clustering algorithm.
 Each row of the matrix is represented as a filled circle or a "bubble".
 For us a bubble represents a cluster.
 Two types of charts are available: